 Roughly 80% of older adults have at least one chronic disease, and around 68% have two or more.
-If you’re in either of these groups, the specialists at Priority Medical Group in Tucson, Tempe, and Scottsdale, Arizona, can develop a personalized chronic care management plan just for you.
+If you’re in either of these groups, the specialists at Priority Medical Group in Tucson, Arizona, can develop a personalized chronic care management plan just for you.
 They use chronic care management (CCM), a U.S. Centers for Medicare & Medicaid Services (CMS) program for people with multiple chronic illnesses.
 Call to schedule an appointment or book online today.

 Chronic care management (CCM) is a group of services that you can get to help improve your well-being if you have any long-term or chronic diseases.
 While many people, especially older adults, have just one chronic disease, a staggering number of others have two or more chronic diagnoses.

 No matter the number of chronic conditions you have, the experts at Priority Medical Group make sure you get the personalized care you need.
 With extra services like house calls and telemedicine available for your convenience, you can stay on track with top-tier, attentive chronic care.

 CCM benefits anyone who has one or more chronic diseases, which are illnesses or conditions that affect you for one year or longer.
 Many chronic illnesses are lifelong conditions that require ongoing care, and your needs within your care plan can evolve with time.